 Managed Service or Break/Fix – What is the Difference?

 The key differentiator of a Managed Service over Break/Fix is that Managed Services are proactive and not reactive.
 A managed service does not wait for something to break before fixing it.
 It monitors and maintains your systems so that they are much less likely to break in the first place.
 In a Break/Fix model you pay a small monthly retainer and are charged by the hour for work that is required.
-With a Managed Service you pay a fixed monthly fee but all support is included, and are only charged for new software, hardware, project work, and any changes that you request.
+With a Managed Service you pay a fixed monthly fee but all support is included, and you are only charged for new software, hardware, project work, and any changes that you request.
 Managed Service Providers (MSPs) will typically bundle everything into the service and manage the lot for a fixed monthly fee.
 This can also include hardware and software if you wish, and your other IT systems such as: